oppia/oppia-android/wiki/In-Depth-Release-Reference.md

-# In-Depth Release Reference
+# Release Workflow Manual Fallbacks

-This page is the manual fallback reference for every automated step in the Oppia Android release pipeline.
-It covers what to do when an automated workflow fails or needs to be run manually outside of its normal trigger.
+This page covers what to do when an automated release workflow fails or needs to be run manually outside of its normal trigger.

 For the standard step-by-step coordinator guide see the